-In June 2016, exploiting the power of their store presence, the enhanced NOOK Press program offers “coordinated, national distribution for self-published authors who will benefit from in-store placement at Barnes & Noble stores and online at BN.com," according to Fred Argir, Chief Digital Officer for the bookseller.
+In June 2016, exploiting the power of its store presence, the enhanced NOOK Press program began to offer “coordinated, national distribution for self-published authors who will benefit from in-store placement at Barnes & Noble stores and online at BN.com," according to chief digital officer, Fred Argir.

 Of the program, New York Times best-selling author H.M.
 Ward said, “This is a game changer and shows that Barnes & Noble has the capability to change the self-publishing model in a way that no one else can.”

-How B&N NOOK Helps Self-Published Authors Sell Physical Books
+How B&N NOOK Helps Authors Sell Physical Books

 What the NOOK Press Program does is give qualified self-published authors the opportunity to get their books reviewed by the very same buyers — in the Small Press Department buyers and in the appropriate categories — that traditionally published books get.
-Because these folks are so busy, there are parameters that need to be met in order for a book to be considered.
+Because these folks are so busy, you need to meet certain parameters for a book to be considered.

-How to Sell Your Self-Published Books at Barnes & Noble Stores
+How to Sell Your Self-Published Books at B&N Stores

 The qualifications for getting into the NOOK Press in-store program:

-For self-published authors, getting to these levels isn't easy — but, remember, these levels plus any momentum that might be gained by the in-store print presence help build sales momentum towards potential attention from a major publisher if that's your goal.
+For self-published authors, getting to these levels isn't easy.
+But remember, these levels — plus any momentum that may be gained by the in-store print presence — help build sales momentum toward potential attention from a major publisher if that's your goal.

 Of course, sales numbers don't tell the whole story, so even if your sales figures hit the minimums, it doesn't hurt to give your pitch a little help.
 Here's how: